-Risk factors for developing spinal infection from drug use include:
+Risk factors for developing a spinal infection from drug use include:

-Surgical and non-surgical treatments are possible for spinal infection from drug use .
-Early treatment for spine infections is key in order to reduce the risk of permanent damage to your spine and neck.
+Surgical and non-surgical treatments are possible for spinal infection from drug use.
+Early treatment for spine infections is key in order to reducing the risk of permanent damage to your spine and neck.